Annona squamosa: Stems and leaves

 Branches with light brown bark and visible leaf scars; inner bark light yellow and slightly bitter; twigs become brown with light brown dots (lenticels – small, oval, rounded spots upon the stem or branch of a plant, from which the underlying tissues may protrude or roots may issue).

-Thin, simple, alternate leaves occur singly, 5 to 17 cm long and 2 to 6 cm wide; rounded at the base and pointed at the tip (oblong-lanceolate).
+Thin, simple, alternate leaves occur singly, 5 to 17 cm long and 2 to 6 cm wide, and are rounded at the base and pointed at the tip (oblong-lanceolate).
 They are pale green on both surfaces and mostly hairless with slight hairs on the underside when young.
 The sides sometimes are slightly unequal and the leaf edges are without teeth, inconspicuously hairy when young.

 The leaf stalks are 0.4 to 2.2 cm long, green, and sparsely pubescent.